A professional surveying license = competency

 How to become a P.S.

-East state and territory in the United States requires those who perform the tasks defined as the practice of surveying to hold a professional surveying license.
+Each state and territory in the United States requires those who perform the tasks defined as the practice of surveying to hold a professional surveying license.
 Professional surveyors must meet a combination of requirements in education, exams.
 Most state licensing boards require the following:

 Complete the appropriate level of education in your state.
 Check the requirements of your state licensing board.
 Some require only a high school diploma, while many others require a degree from an accredited four-year surveying program.